emma-holmes/Source-Dissimilarity-Index-for-Python/README.md

 ## License

-This project is licensed under the MIT License; see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License; see the [LICENSE](LICENSE) file for details